Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Discussion

 \subsection{Privacy as Anti Cooperation Strategy}

 Data privacy is used to protect users from possible harm involving misuse of personal information.
-This could also motivate users to participate in collective action, as they are less likely to be identified.
-However, some institutions may also use privacy interventions as a pretext to limit accountability and transparency \citep{van2022privacy}.
-Privacy and data protection laws can also be exploited to strengthen the surveillance infrastructure \citep{Yew2024YouSS}.
-Additionally, privacy laws can be used to withhold workplace data from worker representatives during collective bargaining citing legal data privacy responsibilities \citep{gouldDifferentialPrivacyCollective2024}.
+However, some institutions may also use privacy interventions as a pretext to limit accountability and transparency \cite{vanloo2022privacypretexts}.
+Privacy and data protection laws can also be exploited to strengthen the surveillance infrastructure \cite{yew2024medataprotectionsupports}.
+Additionally, privacy laws can be used to withhold workplace data from worker representatives during collective bargaining, citing legal data privacy responsibilities \cite{gould2024bargaining}.
 This work characterizes the impact of platform privacy interventions on the success of ACA.
-Although such interventions can be justified, platforms can also adopt privacy as a pretext~\citep{van2022privacy} to defend against ACA.
-Although we have found no specific evidence that privacy is being used as a shield against ACA, there are real-world cases in which Big Tech firms use privacy to justify exclusionary conduct~\citep{chen2022latest,tuumova2024data}.
+Although such interventions can be justified, platforms can also adopt privacy as a pretext \cite{vanloo2022privacypretexts} to defend against ACA.
+While we have found no specific evidence that privacy is being used as a shield against ACA, there are real-world cases in which Big Tech firms use privacy to justify exclusionary conduct \cite{chen2023latestinterface, tumova2024handyshield}.